 How long does the program take to complete?

 Although the Pharmacy Technician Program is a full-time 15-month diploma program students may also choose the option to extend the program over 2.5 years.

 For optimum success, we highly recommend for those that are working full-time or have other challenges in their life, to take this program over 2.5 years.

 What methods of program delivery are used?

 The program is delivered primarily in an online learning environment.
 During the Lab component, practical hands on experience is emphasized.

 The program prepares students to move forward to become Registered Pharmacy Technicians with provincial pharmacy regulator authorities across Canada.

 What further education options are there following this program?

-Some students will find this an opportunity to explore the pharmacy field before going on to university to obtain a pharmacy degree.
-Two former students are presently in a pharmacy degree program and two others are working on other degrees while waiting to be accepted to a pharmacy university program.
+Some students will find this an opportunity to explore the pharmacy field before going on to further university education to obtain a pharmacy degree.

 What employment opportunities are available, and where, and how plentiful?